-Health and Safety Services has recently finalised the Fieldwork Policy Standard & Procedures which outlines the specific arrangements Colleges / Schools must put in place to either prevent or control the risks associated with fieldwork in accordance with legislative requirements and the BSI and UCEA documents.
+The Fieldwork Policy Standard & Procedures outlines the specific arrangements Colleges / Schools must put in place to either prevent or control the risks associated with fieldwork in accordance with legislative requirements and the BSI and UCEA documents.
 As part of this the following supporting Handbooks and template documents have also been produced to help those planning and undertaking fieldwork:

 - Fieldwork Policy Standard & Procedures

 - Handbook: General Day Trips & Visits / word version